-- 11344.3.
-Every document, other than a notice of proposed rulemaking action, 5 required to be published in the California Regulatory Notice Register by this 6 chapter, shall be published in the first edition of the California Regulatory Notice - 7 - Register following the date of the document.
-8
+11344.3.
+Every document, other than a notice of proposed rulemaking action, required to be published in the California Regulatory Notice Register by this chapter, shall be published in the first edition of the California Regulatory Notice Register following the date of the document.

-9 Gov't Code § 11344.4 (unchanged).
+Gov't Code § 11344.4 (amended).
 Sale of publications